syncfusion-content/javascript-docs/js/Resizable/Functionalities.md

 ## Restrict Resize Height and Width:

-[minHeight](https://help.syncfusion.com/api/js/ejresizable#members:minheight), [minWidth](https://help.syncfusion.com/api/js/ejresizable#members:minwidth), [maxHeight](https://help.syncfusion.com/api/js/ejresizable#members:maxheight) and [maxWidth](https://help.syncfusion.com/api/js/ejresizable#members:maxwidth) can be used to restrict the height and width below or above which the element cannot be resized.
+We have some properties [minHeight](https://help.syncfusion.com/api/js/ejresizable#members:minheight), [minWidth](https://help.syncfusion.com/api/js/ejresizable#members:minwidth), [maxHeight](https://help.syncfusion.com/api/js/ejresizable#members:maxheight) and [maxWidth](https://help.syncfusion.com/api/js/ejresizable#members:maxwidth) which can be used to restrict the height and width below or above which the element cannot be resized.

 {% highlight html %}